smariagomez/README-generator/output/README.md

-# README-generator
+# EADME-generator

   ## Description
-  This is a command line application that was designed to make the production of README files more streamline while still producing a professional level writeup.
+      This is a command line application that was designed to make the creation of README files more streamline while maintaining professional-level quality.

   ## Table of Contents